Cacti/documentation/Principles-of-Operation.md

 Management Protocol SNMP.
 Thus, all devices capable of using SNMP will be eligible to be monitored by cacti.

-Later on, we demonstrate how to extend cacti's capabilities of retrieving data to scripts, script queries and more.
+Later on, we demonstrate how to extend Cacti's capabilities of retrieving data to scripts, script queries and more.

 ## Data Storage